Statistics VI: Introduction to Mixed Effects Models (via Webinar)

 Date & Time

-This is the sixth workshop in a 6-part statistics series.
+This is the sixth and last workshop in a 6-part statistics series.

 NOTE: Due to the large # of statistical software available, this session will not be about any specific software but, rather, the methodology behind the software.

 Methods like Regression and ANOVA model the mean structure of the observed data while making specific assumptions about the variance.
-Mixed effects models allow us to model the variance structure of the data as well as the mean.
-Data that contain repeated measurements on the same statistical unit or clusters of related statistical units are examples when mixed effects models should be used.
+Ignoring the lack of independence due to repeated measurements on the same unit or clusters of related units may lead to wrong conclusions.
+We show how mixed effects models are used in such cases to model the variance structure of the data as well as the mean.

 The Applied Statistics and Data Science Group (ASDa; asda.stat.ubc.ca) in the UBC Department of Statistics provides assistance in the statistical formulation of research questions, the design of experiments and sampling plans for surveys, the choice and explanation of statistical methodology, statistical computing and graphics, statistical analysis, the interpretation of findings, and more.
 ASDa also plays a role in continuing education on and off the UBC campus, giving seminars and workshops on statistical concepts and methodology to various departments and research groups and at teaching hospitals.